-- 13.3 Those who may pose a risk of harm to children and young people - 1.
-Our school will follow the guidance as set out in Part 4 of Keeping Children Safe in Education 2023.
-We will follow that guidance where it is alleged that anyone working in the school or a college that provides education for children under 18 years of age, including supply teachers, volunteers and contractors has:
+- 13.3 Those who may pose a risk of harm to children and young people. - 1.
+Our school will follow the guidance as set out in Part 4 of Keeping Children Safe in Education 2024.
+We will follow that guidance where it is alleged that anyone working in the school that provides education for children under 18 years of age, including supply teachers, volunteers and contractors has: - i.

-22 WSSCP can be found HERE

-- i.
 Behaved in a way that has, or may have harmed a child; - ii.
+Possibly committed a criminal offence against/related to a child;

+&lt;sup>23 WSSCP can be found HERE

-Possibly committed a criminal offence against/related to a child; - iii.
-Behaved towards a child or children in a way which indicates s/he would pose a risk of harm if they work regularly or closely with children; - iv. behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 2.
+- iii.
+Behaved towards a child or children in a way which indicates they would pose a risk of harm if they work regularly or closely with children; - iv. behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 2.
 We recognise that point iv above includes behaviour that may have happened outside of school or college, that might make an individual unsuitable to work with children. - 3.
 As a school we will appoint a case manager to lead any investigation.
 If the allegation relates to a member of staff the headteacher will be the case manager.
-If the allegation is regarding the headteacher, then the Chair of Governors, will be the case manager, as appropriate.
+If the allegation is regarding the headteacher, then the Chair of Governors will be the case manager, as appropriate.